Mojo-Numerics-and-Algorithms-group/NuMojo-Examples-and-Benchmarks/README.md

 Feel free to delve into the examples notebook and benchmarks included here to enhance your understanding of the NuMojo Library and its functionalities.

 ## Documentation

 While not all functionalities are currently documented, we are working diligently to update them soon.
-In the meantime, please refer to [NuMojo Docs](./docs/README.md) for the available APIs.
+In the meantime, please refer to [NuMojo🔥 Docs](./docs/README.md) for the available APIs.

 ## Using the examples

 To use the examples, follow these steps:

 1. Clone the NuMojo repository.
 2. Build the package from the top of NuMojo directory using the command:

 ```
 mojo package numojo
 ```

 3. Move the numojo.mojopkg file to the directory containing the examples.